 Admission to, employment by, and promotion within the Institute shall be on the basis of merit, and there shall be no discrimination on the basis of age, race, ethnicity, creed, religion, disability, gender, gender identity and expression, national origin, socio-economic status, sexual orientation, or any characteristic protected by law.

-Since 1999, we have provided hundreds of colleges and universities tools and processes designed to enhance institutional approaches to the first year.
+Since 1999, we have provided hundreds of colleges and universities tools and processes designed to enhance undergraduate experience, success and outcomes.